Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-\subparagraph{Radial basis function (RBF) approximations} The heat distribution in skin tissue under the influence of the constant and sinusoidal heat flux at surface has been studied in~\cite{Verma2020}.
-The DPL bio heat transfer model is solved using the finite difference and radial basis function (RBF) approximations for the time and space, respectively.
-It is obtained that decreasing the heating frequency of the sinusoidal heating, leads to the higher value amplitude of the thermal wave.
-Also, the healthy tissue damage is found to be less probable during the sinusoidal heat flux condition as compared to that of the constant heat flux condition.
-This is in agreement with what is obtained in~\cite{Dutta2019}.
+\subparagraph{Radial basis function (RBF) approximations} The heat distribution in skin tissue under the influence of the constant and sinusoidal heat flux at the surface has been studied in \cite{Verma2020}.
+The DPL bioheat transfer model is solved using the finite difference and radial basis function (RBF) approximations.
+It is found that decreasing the heating frequency of sinusoidal heating leads to a higher amplitude of the thermal wave.
+Also, healthy tissue damage is less probable during the sinusoidal heat flux condition than that of the constant heat flux condition.
+This is in agreement with what is obtained in \cite{Dutta2019}.

-\paragraph{moving heating source} Secondly, the cases with implied moving heat sources are contemplated.
-As will be explained more in the following, the recent studies treat such affected mediums with Green's function technique and Finite transform integral. \subparagraph{Green's function technique} A 3-D cuboid biological tissue subjected to a time-space dependent moving laser heat source, has been modeled in~\cite{Ma20182}.
-The Green’s function for three-dimensional DPL bio-heat equation has been derived and it is used to find the analytically the temperature distribution.
-It has been found that the thermal response caused by a moving heat source is unalike the one obtained for the fixed source problem.
-The peak temperature emerges at the zone being directly irradiated by the laser beam, and its position moves with the laser beam.
-Further, the value of the peak temperature is inversely dependent of the speed of the laser beam.
-The smaller spot size of laser beam results in much concentrated laser power which causes extreme temperature growth in a small affected area.
+\paragraph{Moving heat sources} Secondly, the cases with implied moving heat sources are considered.
+Recent studies treat such affected mediums with Green's function technique and FIT. \subparagraph{Green's function technique} A 3D cuboid biological tissue, subjected to a time and space-dependent moving laser heat source, has been modeled in \cite{Ma20182}.
+The Green function for the three-dimensional DPL bioheat equation has been derived, and it is used to find the temperature distribution.
+It has been found that the peak temperature emerges at the zone being directly irradiated by the laser beam, and its position moves with the laser beam.
+Furthermore, the peak temperature value is inversely dependent on the speed of the laser beam.
+The smaller spot size of laser beam results in much concentrated laser power, which causes extreme temperature growth in a small affected area.